Farley (name)

-Farley is a family name and a given name of various Irish and English origins.
-As an Irish patronymic surname, Farley is an anglicised form of the Old Irish patronyms Ó Faircheallaigh ("descendant of Faircheallaigh", a personal name meaning "super war") or Ó Fearghail ("descendant of Fearghail", meaning "man of valor").
-As an English toponymic surname, Farley comes from places with the toponyms Farleigh, Fairley or Farley, deriving from the Old English fearn ("fern") and leah ("woodland clearing"), in turn derived from the Latin farneus ("oak").
+Farley is a family name and a given name.
+The patronymic surname is an anglicised form of the Irish patronyms Ó Faircheallaigh, which means "descendant of Faircheallaigh", whose name means "super war", and Ó Fearghail, which means "descendant of Fearghail", whose name means "man of valor".
+The toponymic surname comes from places with toponyms deriving from the Old English fearn, which means "fern", and leah, which means "woodland clearing".